-1 1 sheet).
+1 () e.
+Map Agriculture land sheet).
 Discuss reserve Village Residential Area with committee Present maps showing areas important for wildlife and wildlife habitats.
 Discuss and modify if necessary boundaries of reserve residential area and if necessary present village residential area boundary.
 Take GPS points of new modified boundary and put on the map.
 Ask Committee to present this map to community and explain the boundaries and if necessary take the community around the boundaries.
 Obtain agreement from village on boundary.
-Discuss management structure and rules and regulations for managing existing village residential land.
-Committee presents the structure and rules and regulations to community and obtains agreement from e.
-Map Agriculture land Identify user area boundaries of the village Map current agriculture land based on existing crops and ownership agreements within village user area.
-Present existing data on agriculture land on a A0 size map to committee(Satellite or aerial photo or ground survey) Discuss Land Law, and other relevant laws with committee emphasizing expansion of agriculture land without agreement from relevant authorities is illegal.
+Discuss management structure and rules and regulations for managing existing village residential land and reserve village residential land.
+Committee presents the structure and rules and regulations to community and obtains agreement from community.
+Identify user area boundaries of the village Map current agriculture land based on existing crops and ownership agreements within village user area.
+Present existing data on agriculture land on a A 0 size map to committee(Satellite or aerial photo or ground survey) Discuss Land Law, and other relevant laws with committee emphasizing expansion of agriculture land without agreement from relevant authorities is illegal.
 Discuss future expansion for agriculture land with committee and take GPS point.
 Identify areas with potential to convert to paddy within village user area.
-Identify swidden areas Present maps showing important wildlife areas and habitats Discuss boundary for agriculture land. (boundary beyond which paddy cultivation/cash cropping is not allowed even land is available) Present Maps to Khan and Protected Forest Authorities discuss and make modifications if necessary.
-Present to villagers for modification and/or agreements.
-Present to villagers for modification and/or agreements.
-Present to villagers for modification and/or agreements.
+Identify areas with potential to convert to paddy within village user area.
+Identify areas reserved for cash crop Identify areas mand habitats Discuss boundary for agriculture land. (boundary beyond which paddy cultivation/cash cropping is not allowed even land is available) Present maps to Khan and Protected Forest Authorities discuss and make modifications if necessary.
+Present modifications to village and finalize agreements.
+Present to villagers for modification and/or agreement.